passionatelogic/aws-amplify-docs-extractor/README.md

   1. Extracts all relevant documentation (with platform-specific and shared content)
   2. Flattens single-index folders for a clean structure
   3. Adds breadcrumbs to every Markdown file for easy navigation
-  4. **Generates static API reference documentation for each major category** (e.g., Auth, Storage, Analytics, etc.) in every platform's output
+  4. **Generates comprehensive API reference documentation for every service category** (Auth, Storage, Analytics, API, etc.) in every platform's output

+- **Complete API Reference Coverage:**
+  - Automatically detects and extracts all available API categories from the Amplify source
+  - Provides detailed API documentation including parameters, return types, and examples
+  - Matches the structure of the original docs site with proper reference directories
+  - Includes proper navigation with table of contents and links

 - **Output:**
-  - All processed documentation is output to `./gen2-docs-<platform>/` and `./gen1-docs-<platform>/` for each platform.
+  - All processed documentation is output to `./extracted-docs/gen2-docs-<platform>/` and `./extracted-docs/gen1-docs-<platform>/` for each platform.
-  - API reference docs are generated in `build-a-backend/add-aws-services/<category>/reference.md` within each Gen2 platform directory.
+  - API reference docs are generated in `build-a-backend/add-aws-services/<category>/reference/index.md` and at `build-a-backend/add-aws-services/<category>/reference.md` within each Gen2 platform directory.

 ---